MurtajizMehdi/MurtajizMehdi/README.md

 Contact me through email: <a href = "mailto: chicomehdi1234@gmail.com">Chicomehdi1234@gmail.com</a>
 <br>
 <br>
 As an aspiring software engineer, I'm driven by creativity, curiosity, and critical thinking.
-My current main focus is landing an internship in order to collect first hand real world experience that can make me a better and more well-rounded engineer.
+My current main focus is landing an internship in order to collect first hand real world experience that can make me a better and more well-rounded developer.

 <!---
 MurtajizMehdi/MurtajizMehdi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.